 Facebook is indisputably the largest social media platform in the world, boasting over 2.3 billion users.
 The company has been rocked by numerous breaches and privacy violations, forcing the CEO, Mark Zuckerberg, to appear before the U.S. Congress to shed more light on the increased attacks.
 Despite the company implementing more stringent measures for protecting user privacy, it still suffered a fatal data breach in 2019.

 The company suffered a data breach that compromised the accounts of more than 419 million users.
 The breach impacted databases housing phone numbers of the affected individuals.
-The databases, which were linked to the users’ account IDs, were not protected by encryptions or passwords.
+Encryptions or passwords did not protect the databases linked to the users’ account IDs.
 As such, anyone could have found and accessed them.
 The exposed databases contained information of users located in different geographies.
 While revealing the breach, Zack Whittaker stated that the exposed databases were for users spread across different regions.
 50 million records were for users located in Vietnam, 18 million records were for U.K.-based users, and 133 million of the exposed records were for users in the United States.

 It is also important to note that each exposed record consisted of the users’ unique Facebook IDs and phone numbers listed as connected to the corresponding accounts.
 Imagine what a hacker could have done with the information.
 The phone numbers, for instance, could be used to reset the password for each account, thus providing unlimited access.
 The breach comes after Facebook announced in 2018 that it would enforce more measures focused on restricting access to user data.
 The massive and embarrassing breach confirmed that Facebook is yet to realize sufficient privacy protection measures.
 Further investigations showed that other types of personal data exposed in the breach included user location by country, gender, and usernames.